-I will be speaking about the experience of England and Wales - that part of the United Kingdom within which my organisation, the National Offender Management Service - or NOMS - operates.
-The effective rehabilitation of offenders is a critical matter - one that effects not only offenders, but of course their victims, families, and directly and indirectly communities and society as a whole.
-Successful rehabilitation means less victims, more settled communities and the potential for exoffenders to contribute beneficially to society.
-The benefits are not only personal and social: Financially, in the United Kingdom, we have estimated that the cost of reoffending by prisoners is about £11 billion per year.
+This paper will address the experience of England and Wales - that part of the United Kingdom within which my organization, the National Offender Management Service - or NOMS - operates.
+The effective rehabilitation of offenders is a critical matter - one that affects not only offenders, but of course their victims, families, and directly and indirectly, communities and society as a whole.
+Successful rehabilitation means fewer victims, more settled communities and the potential for ex-offenders to contribute beneficially to society.
+The benefits are not only personal and social: financially, in the United Kingdom, we have estimated that the cost of reoffending by prisoners is about £11 billion per year.

 We also know that it is possible to improve rehabilitation and so to reduce reoffending.
-Our more recent research shows that we can reduce re-offending by between 10 and 30%, against a predicted rate, by using the most suitable approaches.

-But we also know that this impact cannot be achieved by the correctional services alone.
-And that is certain.
-Our natural logic is born out by research.
-Successful rehabilitation requires prisons and probation services to be working with offenders in ways that challenge them and support them, that provide a sense of direction and hope, and that help to connect them to organisations, resources and individuals.
-These support the sense of strength in community and the belief that the individuals efforts will succeed.
-And this work requires community involvement, my subject today.
+Our more recent research shows that we can reduce reoffending by between 10 and 30%, against a predicted rate, by using the most suitable approaches.
+But we also know that this impact cannot be achieved by the correctional services alone, and that is certain.
+Our natural logic is borne out by research.
+Successful rehabilitation requires prisons and probation services to be working with offenders in ways that challenge them and support them, that provide a sense of direction and hope, and that help to connect them to organizations, resources and individuals.
+These support the sense of strength in community and the belief that the individuals' efforts will succeed.
+And this work requires community involvement, the subject of this paper.